beaver700nh/mt_basetweaks/README.md

 - MCL's wheat plant textures are from Minecraft
 - Armor textures and the textures of armor slots are from Minecraft
-- Sand, sandstone, red sand, and red sandstone, as well as all the variants of the sandstones are taken from Minecraft
+- Sand, silver sand, desert sand, and red sand, as well as all the sandstones and sandstone variants are taken from Minecraft
+  - the silver sand texture is the sand texture but completely desaturated
+  - the desert sand texture is the silver sand texture but all pixels have been subtracted by 0x0080B0
 - All the ore textures are from Minecraft, but I have added outlines around the borders for ease of spotting
 - All the resource block textures (coal, iron, etc) are